Monash University: Monash Sustainable Development Institute

+Monash International Affairs Society

+The Monash International Affairs Society (MIAS) is an international affairs research group established in 2011.
+It hosted diplomatic events with ambassadors of countries such as Russia and Singapore, and publishes a journal PIVOT, which covers political issues.

 Libraries and collections

 Monash University Library currently operates several libraries at all of its campuses, spanning over three continents.
 The library has over 3.2 million items.

 Museums and archives

 Monash University Museum of Art

 The Monash University Museum of Art (MUMA), since 2010 based on the Caulfield Campus, is the result of an initiative started in 1961, when the inaugural Vice Chancellor Louis Matheson created a fund for the purchase of artworks by then living Australian artists.
 The establishment of the museum reflected a desire by the university's founders to create the modern Australian university, and to enrich the cultural life of students, staff and visitors.

 In 1975, the Monash University Gallery was created in the Menzies Building, moving in 1987 to the Multi-Discipline Centre (later called the Gallery Building).

 Its collection had grown to over 1500 works by 2008, including artworks by Arthur Boyd, William Dobell, Sidney Nolan, Howard Arkley, Tracey Moffatt, John Perceval, Fred Williams and Bill Henson.
 While the gallery's focus is on contemporary Australian art, it houses a number of international works and exhibitions.
 It hosts regular exhibitions which are open to Monash students and staff, as well as the general public.

 As of January 2022 the curator is Charlotte Day, while the advisory committee is chaired by Dean Shane Murray and includes Louise Adler and Maudie Palmer AO, founding director of the TarraWarra Museum of Art and Heide Museum of Modern Art.